aaronschmaltz/portfolio/proposals/aquatic-safety-education.md

 ## Abstract

 Drowning is a leading cause of death for Hawaii's children.
 Although Hawaii is an island state, our keiki are inadequately prepared for water-related emergencies.
 Equal access to standards-based aquatic safety education is essential to reduce the risk of both fatal and nonfatal childhood drownings throughout the state.
 The most effective path to reach the highest number of children is to support our elementary schools with the resources necessary to provide water safety and swim skill instruction during school hours.
-By implementing aquatic injury prevention curricula that align with state and national health and physical education standards, participating schools are able to enhance the health and well-being of their students.
+By implementing aquatic injury prevention curricula that align with state and national health and physical education standards, participating schools can enhance the health and well-being of their students.

 ## Organization history and purpose